yhakyhnw/551_fa25/README.md

     - `SQL_package.py` — SQL package

 - The **demo_data/** directory contains the two datasets used in the demo:
+    - note: the dummy datasets embedded in each of the package was designed to work with these two files!
     - `salaries.json` - NoSQL demo file of salaries for differing data science jobs
     - `vehicle_price_prediction.csv` - SQL demo file of second hand car prices